Big Loo in Excellent+ Condition (Museum Quality) ____________________ Read more

 1 in stock

 Offered here is a talking Big Loo in Excellent+ condition.
 He is supplied with many original accessories and the balance are exact reproductions.
 All accessories that came with the 1963 Big Loo are present in one of those two forms.
+Although some photos show a box, it has already been sold.
+This sale is for the Robot only.
 At the bottom of this page are many detailed photos.
-Price is $2,250.
-Shipping is an additional $90.00 for two custom boxes to the lower 48 States.
+Price is $1,400.
+Shipping is an additional $75.00 to the lower 48 States.
 No Hawaii, Alaska or International shipping at this price.

 THE ROLLING BASE AREA

 His rolling base still has the original 4 wheels and they are all in great shape.
 This is the one area that many times is damaged or has been repaired.
 The wheels roll freely and the underside has no cracks whatsoever, a rarity in Big Loo Robots.
 It’s obvious that he was never ridden as many children attempted to do.
 On the topside, the gold detailing and pedestal trim are exceptional with no paint loss.
 Big Loo’s gold sections were the only areas painted at the factory.
 The maroon legs and green torso/head get their color from the paint being mixed directly into the injected plastic.
 The non-gold areas of the rolling base shine in their awesome maroon color and look almost brand new.